 Watch this video to see how I’m powering through my inner critic and to find out what exercise I do to calm my mind when I start doubting myself (which is every day, let’s be honest).

 Run this concept through the lens of your life.
 Is there an area that you’re trying to bridge the gap right now?
 Have you actually bridged the gap at some point in your journey?
 Maybe it’s a closed chapter because you couldn’t give any more of yourself to it, and that’s ok.
-I just want you to believe that you can do it because you’ve probably done it before.
+Please believe that you can do it because you’ve probably done it before.
 Something as simple as learning how to ride a bike is closing the gap.
-Honestly, every single time we attempt to learn something or do something new, we’re embarking on a journey to bridge the gap.
+Honestly, every time we attempt to learn something or do something new, we’re embarking on a journey to bridge the gap.

 Sometimes we leave it hanging in the middle, and sometimes we finish the whole piece.
 Right now, I’m trying to complete the circle.